 - Recognize the benefits of seemingly irrelevant messages: even feedback not directly related to compliance can help to improve the organization of the company.

 - Communicate about your whistleblower systems: report on the successful detection and elimination of violations and non-compliance.
 This shows you take whistle-blowers seriously and creates trust.
 At the same time, transparency about risk management can prevent other employees from unethical and illegal behavior.

 - Integrate reporting in compliance measures: don’t consider a whistleblower system as an isolated tool, but see it as part of a comprehensive compliance program.

 Would you like to learn more?
-Read the Whistleblowing Report 2018 (in German).
+Read our Whistleblowing Report 2018.